Yehuda Leib Krinsky: Association with the Haskala (Jewish Enlightenment)

 Krinsky's annotations in Meḥōqeqē Yehudā make frequent reference to thinkers of the Haskala, such as Heinrich Graetz, S. D. Luzzatto, and especially Moses Mendelssohn.
 This raises the question of how strong Krinsky's own associations with the Haskala were.
 The study of Ibn Ezra's writings was not particularly common among non-haskalic, Haredi Jews of nineteenth-century Eastern Europe, for Ibn Ezra's commentary focuses on Hebrew grammar, and, to a lesser extent, the sciences.
 Thus, it would be reasonable to suspect that Krinsky adhered to some form of the Haskala.

 The haskama (letter of approbation) of Rabbi Eliezer Rabbinowitz, prefixed to the Genesis volume of Meḥōqeqē Yehudā, refers to Krinsky as "God-fearing", an epithet that makes it clear that Krinsky was observant of Jewish law.
 This would place him firmly in the religious branch of the Haskala, rather than its secular branch.
 This is clear also from other evidence, such as Krinsky's choice to publish Meḥōqeqē Yehudā in the form of a traditional Pentateuch for liturgical use in the synagogue.
 The haskamoth that Krinsky managed to obtain for his volume on Exodus were indeed written by key figures of the religious Haskala, including Abraham Berliner, A. E. Harkavy, and S. A. Poznanski, among others.

-There are also haskamoth from major Haredi leaders such as R' Isser Zalman Meltzer who praises Krinsky for his attention to "Dikduk HaLashon" (grammar) implying that the Haredi world was quite comfortable with his work.
+There are also haskamoth from major Haredi leaders such as R' Isser Zalman Meltzer, who praises Krinsky for his attention to "Dikduk HaLashon" (grammar), implying that the Haredi world was quite comfortable with his work.

 Criticism of Krinsky by others

-The work Meḥōqeqē Yehudā has not been received well.
+The work Meḥōqeqē Yehudā was not received well.
 The traditional world seems to have ignored it altogether, whereas the critical world has given it a number of bad reviews.
 Already in 1907, the year when Krinsky published the first volume, David Hertzog published a harsh review of it in ZDMG.
 Much later, in 1990, Arye (Leo) Prijs called Krinsky's work misleadingly incomplete.

-Despite the flaws for which Krinsky's work has been criticized, Meḥōqeqē Yehudā remains of the few modern complete supercommentaries on Ibn Ezra's Pentateuch commentary.
-Most other modern supercommentaries on Ibn Ezra's Pentateuch commentary have either been minimal in nature (such as Asher Weiser's annotations to the Mosad Ha-Rav Kook edition of Ibn Ezra's commentary), or covered only a few chapters of Ibn Ezra's commentary (such as the works by Prijs and Linetsky, each of which covers only the first few chapters of Genesis).
-Scheinfield, however has published a new version with Mossad Harav Kook, "Da'at Ezra", containing a comprehensive commentary on all five volumes of the Torah commentary.
+Despite the flaws for which Krinsky's work has been criticized, Meḥōqeqē Yehudā remains one of the few modern complete supercommentaries on Ibn Ezra's Pentateuch commentary.
+Most other modern supercommentaries on Ibn Ezra's Pentateuch commentary have either been minimal in nature (such as Asher Weiser's annotations to the Mosad Ha-Rav Kook edition of Ibn Ezra's commentary) or covered only a few chapters of Ibn Ezra's commentary (such as the works by Prijs and Linetsky, each of which covers only the first few chapters of Genesis).
+Scheinfield, however, has published a new version with Mossad Harav Kook, "Da'at Ezra", containing a comprehensive commentary on all five volumes of the Torah commentary.

 Meḥōqeqē Yehudā was used extensively by Rabbi Chaim Brovender in his teaching, and it remains popular among his students.